 BKR Capital Closes a $20M Fund Focused on Black Tech Founders

 BKR Capital has officially closed its Black Innovation Fund II at $20 million, giving the firm more room to lead investments in Black-led technology companies across North America.
-The Toronto-based venture firm, led by Managing Partners Lise Birikundavyo and Isaac Olowolafe, has built its identity around the idea that many Black founders remain systematically undervalued despite operating in high-growth markets.
+The Toronto-based venture firm, led by managing partner Lise Birikundavyi and Isaac Olowolafe, has built its identity around the idea that many Black founders remain systematically undervalued despite operating in high-growth markets.

 That positioning matters at a time when funding remains especially difficult for underrepresented entrepreneurs.
-For Black founders, reduced access to venture capital firm is not simply a market slowdown story.
+For Black founders, reduced access within the venture capital space is not simply a market slowdown story.
 It is also a visibility, network, and opportunity gap that continues to shape which startups get traction early and which ones are forced to grow under tighter constraints.

 For the Georgia tech scene, that makes BKR’s expanded capacity especially relevant for diverse teams.
 Atlanta and the wider Peach State already play an important role in Black entrepreneurship, so a fund with a clearer institutional mandate can become more than a headline.
 It can become a practical source of momentum.